tundera/catch-safe/README.md

 > Kent C. Dodds

 Since TypeScript 4.4, catch clause variables default to the `unknown` type.
-This library provides a zero-dependency utility function which allows you to extract the error message in a type-safe manner when the variable is of type `Error`.
+This library provides a zero-dependency utility function which allows you to extract the error message in a type-safe manner.

+When the catch clause variable is of type `Error`, the `getErrorMessage` function returns the error message.
+Otherwise, it returns an empty error object.

 ## Installation